July 1, 2025

 Performance During Crises: A Comparison with Gold and Silver

 The recent performance of platinum and palladium, particularly during the COVID-19 pandemic, illustrates their unreliable role as safe-haven assets.
-Precious metals like gold and silver displayed a more consistent pattern during the crisis, with gold maintaining its position as a store of value and silver following in a similar, albeit more volatile, fashion.
+Precious metals like gold and silver displayed a more consistent pattern during the crisis, with gold maintaining its position as a store of value and silver following suit, albeit in a more volatile fashion.
 Gold, in particular, exhibited strong returns as investors flocked to its safety during the height of global market uncertainty.
 This aligns with its historical role as a safe-haven asset during times of market stress, as evidenced by its relatively stable returns during both the 2008 financial crisis and the early stages of the pandemic.

 Hedging Properties: Platinum and Palladium versus Gold and Silver